BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-SETUP-DEFAULT-SA-TEST-CASES.md

-## Steps to setup default SA- test cases for a file
+## Setup default SA- test cases for a file

 **Use '--filename test.sh --add' to add default SA- test cases for test.sh**